rossumai/university/docs/learn/ai-learning/index.md

 :::

 ### The field does not learn from annotations.
 1. Check your version of the AI engine.
 While one version learns almost instantly, another requires some agreed-upon time to pick up confirmed or exported documents.
-If you are unsure which AI engine you are using, contact a Rossum representative.
+If you are unsure which AI engine you are using, you can review that on the page `Automation > Automation settings` and in the grid is a column with used technology.
+In case you are very unsure contact a Rossum representative.
 2. Ensure that you are teaching the AI to extract data into a field that is supposed to capture data directly from the document, rather than one that is calculated or matched from another data source.<br />
 A common example is fields used for matching data from a document with another data source.
 These fields use programmatic logic, not AI.
 If you want to modify the logic of this matching, contact your development team or consult a Rossum representative.
 3. Ensure that the field has the correct "Value Source."
 For AI-driven extraction, the "Value Source" must be set to "Captured."
 You can find this setting in the "Queue Settings -> Fields" section.